guyrenny/guyrenny-azure-serverless/EventHub/README.md

 ## EventHub

-By default ``EventHub`` function will be triggered when new events are shipped to the Hub named ``coralogix``.
+By default ``EventHub`` function will be triggered when new events are shipped to a Hub named ``coralogix``.

 To change the triggering eventhub name change the value of `bindings.eventHubName`.